Frans C. De Schryver: Career and work

 Throughout his career Frans was an active member of many evaluation committees and granting institutions, both national and international.
 He held a seat on several editorial boards of international peer reviewed journals, such as Angewandte Chemie and was an editor of ChemPhysChem and Photochemistry & Photobiological Sciences (PPS).
 Serving the science community, he was an evaluator of granting schemes of ERC, NWO, FWO, DFG, AERES, ANR, ESF and the Swedish Research Council.
 In Belgium, Frans became an official member of the ‘Klasse van de Natuurwetenschappen’ of the Royal Flemish Academy of Belgium for Science and Arts in October 1989.
 In 2002 he became President of the ‘Klasse van de Natuurwetenschappen’ and is currently still an emeritus member.
 At the start of the academic year 2004-2005 Frans officially became Professor Emeritus at the department of Chemistry, faculty of science at KU Leuven.

-Up to this day, Frans remains passionate about science and is still enjoying the newest developments in the fields of photochemistry and photophysics.
 In 2019 he was an Emeritus Guest on the 25th International Anniversary Workshop on “Single Molecule Spectroscopy and Super-resolution Microscopy in the Life Sciences” in Berlin.
 In that same year, Frans turned 80, which was an occasion celebrated by a unique symposium in Leuven, bringing together many national and international friends and colleagues from throughout his whole career.
 This symposium was organized by a small team of the division of molecular imaging and photonics, KU Leuven.
 Among this team were two of his former PhD students (Prof. Johan Hofkens & Prof. Steven De Feyter), now both heading their own groups in the department of Chemistry at KU Leuven.